estated90/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

 ## Running App

 1. With a command prompt of your choice move to the root of project
-2. Type: cd /Poseidon
+2. Type: cd Poseiden-skeleton\
 3. Use command: mvn spring-boot:run

 ## Testing

 1. With a command prompt of your choice move to the root of project
-2. Type: cd /Poseidon
+2. Type: cd Poseiden-skeleton\
 3. Use command: mvn test